What is a Lien? Types of Liens and How They Work

-- The debtor might make all the payments and pay off the loan.
+- You might make all the payments and pay off the loan on the car.
 The bank will release the title when that happens and the lien is removed.

-- Or the debtor might stop making payments.
-In this case, the bank can use the lien to repossess the vehicle.
+- Or you might stop making payments.
 The bank would continue to hold the title until the vehicle is subsequently sold to and paid for by someone else.
-The original lien would no longer exist at that point.
+This releases the lien, and the original lien would no longer exist at that point.

 Types of Liens

-A contractor might do work for a homeowner but the homeowner doesn't pay him.
-The contractor, therefore, goes to court to get a judgment against the homeowner for the money.
-The judgment can be used to place a lien.
+Mechanic's lien.
+A mechanic's lien is most often brought by a contractor or subcontractor.
+A contractor might do work for a homeowner but the homeowner doesn't pay.
+The contractor must go to court to get a judgment against the homeowner for the money.
+The judgment can be used to place a lien on the home.

 When Property Is Sold

 Liens against assets must be paid off when the individual using the asset sells it.
-She can't receive payment for the sale until this happens.
+They can't receive payment for the sale until this happens.